 - Wear Your Lifejacket.

 - Be Prepared.

 Following the Boater's Code

-1. LEND-A-HAND: It doesn’t matter if you prefer power, sail or paddle - boaters help each other out.
+- LEND-A-HAND: It doesn’t matter if you prefer power, sail, or paddle - boaters help each other out.
 It could be as simple as offering to carry something on a dock, offering a seasoned word of advice or something more serious like placing a distress call for someone in trouble; it’s your job to look out for your fellow boaters.

-4. ANCHORING & MOORING: Slow down when entering an anchorage or mooring area.
+- ANCHORING & MOORING: Slow down when entering an anchorage or mooring area.
 Select your anchorage carefully – giving yourselves and your new neighbours ample room.
-Remember winds change, anchors line tangle and hulls and dinghy’s can easily bang into each other.
+Respect property and property owners and to be considerate of private property when choosing an anchoring/mooring location Remember winds change, anchors line tangle and hulls and dinghy’s can easily bang into each other.
 If you’re traveling with a lot of people and plan to be very social, you should anchor a little further away.
-Be thoughtful at night; don’t run your generator around the clock, paddle rather than motor to shore and back and be conscious of your activity and noise levels.
+Be thoughtful at night; don’t run your generator around the clock, paddle rather than motor to shore and back, and be conscious of your activity and noise levels.

-5. AT THE RAMP & FUEL DOCK: Ramps and fuel docks are not a place to linger or socialize – wait your turn, do what you need to do and get out of the way!
+- AT THE RAMP & FUEL DOCK: Ramps and fuel docks are not a place to linger or socialize – wait your turn, do what you need to do, and get out of the way!